0xSero/partisia-docs/docs/pbc-fundamentals/onboarding-new-byoc.md

 --8<-- "docs/snippets/byoc-onboarding-form.html"

-## Verify a proposed BYOC
+## How to verify a proposed BYOC

+This guide is intended for someone to ensure that a new BYOC proposal is valid.
 The proposer should have made all the configuration parameters available for the node operators to check.
 Fill out the payload form above with all the received information to be able to verify the payloads.

 Validate that the parameters match what is expected: